Chart Color Schemes

 Palmerston - North's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

 Approximately 56% (~2,695 people) of the total population has private health cover.
 The most prevalent medical conditions are asthma and mental health issues, affecting 7.8 and 6.7% of residents respectively.
-Conversely, 75.4% of residents report being completely free from medical ailments compared to 76.6% across Greater Darwin.
-The area has 6.9% (327 people) of residents aged 65 and over, with health outcomes among seniors requiring more attention than the broader population.
+75.4% of residents declare no medical ailments compared to 76.6% across Greater Darwin.
+The area has 6.9% (327 people) of residents aged 65 and over.
+While health outcomes among seniors require more attention than the broader population, they present some challenges.

 Frequently Asked Questions - Health